ChrisHPZ/jquery-stuff/README.md

 # jquery-stuff

-# Just some jQuery stuff I've tinkered with
+Just some jQuery stuff I've tinkered with

+Do what ya want with this stuff

+I've used SCSS here so you\'ll need to have a compiler installed if keeping with this route.